-One interesting observation is that the average number of followers $\kappa$ is very low even for large numbers of new followers $\mu$ (see Fig. \ref{Fig:kaplamm} A) ), $\kappa<1$ for $\mu<5$.
-This effect is caused by the possibility of changing agent?s speaker in the course of promotion process.
-The quantity $\kappa$ is almost monotonically increasing with parameter $\gamma$ (Fig. \ref{Fig:kappad}).
-The ratio of a number of nodes at neighbouring levels increases with the number of new followers $\mu$ (with fixed $\gamma$, see Fig. \ref{Fig:kaplamm} B) ).
+An interesting observation is that the average number of followers $\kappa$ is very low even for a large number of new followers $\mu$ (see Fig. \ref{Fig:kaplamm} (a) ), $\kappa<1$ for $\mu<5$.
+This effect is caused by the loss of the agent's leader in the course of the promotion process.
+The quantity $\kappa$ increases almost monotonically with the degradation ratio $\gamma$ (Fig. \ref{Fig:kappad}).
+The ratio of the number of nodes at neighbouring levels $\lambda$ increases with the number of new followers $\mu$ (with fixed $\gamma$, see Fig. \ref{Fig:kaplamm} (b) ).
 When the number of degradations is much smaller than the number of promotions, i.e. $\gamma\rightarrow 0$ the number of nodes at all levels is almost the same, i.e. $\lambda\rightarrow 1$.
-Larger number of promotions in comparison with degradations make system more heterogeneous.
-The fraction of nodes at the ground level $N_0/N$ decreases with $\mu$ (see Fig. \ref{Fig:odm1000} D) ) and increases with $\gamma$ (see Fig. \ref{Fig:m2odd} D) ).
-Contrary behaviour is observed with regard to the number of edges per node (see Figs \ref{Fig:odm1000} C) and \ref{Fig:m2odd} C) ).
-Large number of degradation results with a smaller number of links which leads to higher occupation at the ground level.
-Average hierarchy level increases with $\mu$ (see Fig. \ref{Fig:odm1000} A) ) and decreases with $\gamma$ (see Fig. \ref{Fig:m2odd} A) ).
-Distributions $P_h$ (Fig. \ref{Fig:Ph}) show faster decrease for higher $\mu$ we have observed faster decrease, wherein the differences between levels? occupations are bigger.
+A larger number of promotions compared to degradations makes the system more heterogeneous.
+Intuitively, the fraction of nodes at the ground level $N_0/N$ should decrease with $\mu$ and increase with $\gamma$ and it has been confirmed by numerical simulations and analytical solutions (see Figs. \ref{Fig:odm1000} (d) and \ref{Fig:m2odd} (d) ).
+The opposite behaviour is observed with respect to the number of edges per node (see Figs. \ref{Fig:odm1000} (c) and \ref{Fig:m2odd} (c) ).
+A large number of degradations results in a smaller number of links, leading to a higher occupancy at the ground level.
+The average hierarchy level increases with $\mu$ (see Fig. \ref{Fig:odm1000} (a) ) and decreases with $\gamma$ (see Fig. \ref{Fig:m2odd} (a) ).
+The distributions $P_h$ observed in numerical simulations (Fig. \ref{Fig:Ph}) show the exponential decay of hierarchy level occupancy predicted by Eq. (\ref{eqgenPhd}).
+We observe a more rapid decrease for higher $\mu$, where the differences between the occupation of levels are larger.